 A Washington Post Reporter Revealed She'd Been Sexually Assaulted.
-Now, She's Reportedly Not Allowed To Cover Sexual Abuse.
+Then, The Paper Banned Her From Covering Sexual Abuse.

 A Washington Post Reporter Revealed She’d Been Sexually Assaulted.
-Now, She’s Reportedly Not Allowed To Cover Sexual Abuse
+Then, The Paper Banned Her From Covering Sexual Abuse.

+Sonmez tweeted in response to the news, "This is good news, but it’s unfortunate that it had to come at such a high emotional toll, and after my distress was dismissed for years.
+I’m taking time to rest and process.
+Thank you for your support."

 For survivors of sexual assault, it's difficult if not impossible to be plugged into the news and not come across a triggering story regarding gender-based violence.
 This is equally true for those working inside the newsroom, tasked with covering such stories.
 But it is their job and one that those of us who have both experienced and covered sexual assault, harassment, or rape take seriously.

-Note: Update: The Washington Post reportedly rescinded its limitations on what reporter Felicia Sonmez can cover.
-“Following a newsroom discussion two weeks ago, editors began re-evaluating limitations on the scope of Felicia’s work as a breaking-news reporter.
-They have concluded such limitations are unnecessary,” Kristine Coratti Kelly, Chief Communications Officer at the Post, told Jezebel.